We went to visit my daughter (sleep over)! We had some ground turkey that we had just bought, so, we figured we would bring it with us.

 I promised that I would post a frosting recipe, to go with the carrot cake recipe I recently posted.
 Well, Here is the first of two recipes.
 This one will be for a frosting made with traditional cream cheese.
 For those of you who would like a healthier choice for your frosting, or for those…

 My daughter and I started with hunger.
 We came up with a plan.
 We decided to make a fast and easy meal.
-She and I ended up making the best tasting home made chicken teriyaki we had ever made together!
-Ok, honestly, we hadn’t ever made chicken teriyaki together, so, yes, it was the best…
+She and I ended up making the best-tasting homemade chicken teriyaki we had ever made together!
+Ok, honestly, we hadn’t ever made chicken teriyaki together, so, yes, it was the best we had…

 My husband and I love RV camping, (Glamping, as my daughter puts it).
 If you are looking for lots of outdoor activities, Nehalem Bay State Park is the place to go.
 If you are driving down highway 101, along the Oregon coast, the park is about 2 miles south of Manzanita.
 It’s at 9500 Sandpiper…